Medable/medable-dev-tools/README.md

 ![Install Packages](https://cloud.githubusercontent.com/assets/1857984/20955426/099fdaf8-bbf8-11e6-90fa-423a616881a0.png)

 And in the search field, type `medable` and hit `enter`.
-This will bring up the `medable-developer-tools` package.
+This will bring up the `medable-dev-tools` package.
 Click `Install` to install the package.

 ![Install](https://cloud.githubusercontent.com/assets/1857984/20955427/09a8e576-bbf8-11e6-80fa-880b9cd782bd.png)